lwchkg/hello-dict/README.md

 # Hello Dict

-Dictionary frontend coded in React.js.
+Dictionary coded in React.js.
+Just type in the word in the box and search.

+Coded with ❤️ by WC Leung.

+## Credits

 Dictionary data from [GNU Collaborative International Dictionary of English](https://gcide.gnu.org.ua/), version 0.51.